w3c/web-networks/proposals/cloudedgeclientCG/charter.md

 The Group will have succeeded if it can achieve the following:

-* Participation from various stakeholder communities, especially from startup, innovators in the space of distributed computing;
+* Participation from various stakeholder communities, especially from startups and innovators in the space of distributed computing;
-* A standard solution architecture for workload offloading.
+* Consensus on a standard solution architecture for workload offloading.

 ## Deliverables